GaborJenei/disaster-response/README.md

 The final output is a web app, that lets the user to input a message and instantly get a possible category based on training data.

-The mean accuracy score (f1 score) for all categories is ???.
+The F1 score across all categories is 0.69.

 Sections:
 - [App Gallery](##App Gallery)